8 Things To Know About Heart Transplants

-This is happening more frequently in Yale Medicine’s Heart Transplant & Left Ventricular Assist Device Program, which is one of the fastest-growing, highest volume programs in the country, and one of just a few in the United States willing to push the envelope on accepting donor hearts.
+This is happening more frequently in Yale Medicine’s Advanced Heart Failure Program, which is one of the fastest-growing, highest volume programs in the country, and one of just a few in the United States willing to push the envelope on accepting donor hearts.
 Yale Medicine specialists performed 49 heart transplants in 2019, earning a spot among the top 10 programs in the country in volume.
 This year, the program continued to provide transplants even amid the COVID-19 pandemic.

 For people who are considering a heart transplant or have a loved one who needs one, here are some things to know about getting an organ and other advances in transplant.

 Heart transplants are done in people of all ages, even children.
 “Heart failure can affect anyone; in fact, it is the number one cause of death and a leading cause of disability in the United States,” says Tariq Ahmad, MD, MPH, medical director of the Advanced Heart Failure Program.
 “We've had people in their 20s, 30s, and 40s—and our oldest transplant patient last year was 73 years old.
 One of our patients later completed a 100-mile bike ride up in Maine, and he's doing incredibly well.”